-Taking up interest-free instalments could very well be one of the reasons people get into such financial predicaments.
-You’ll find yourself being offered such deals in stores.
+Taking up interest-free instalments could very well be one of the reasons people get into such financial predicaments in the first place.
+Sometimes, you’ll find yourself being offered such deals in stores.
 You’ll try to debate the pros and cons, wondering what the catch is.
 You’re told that there is none because it’s interest-free.
 Sometimes, in the spur of the moment, we become weak and let ourselves be coerced into making the purchase – especially if it’s over a dream television set, European holiday or gym membership.

 #1 You Are Being Mentally Groomed Into Thinking This Behaviour Is Fine; And Will Likely Make More Such Purchases

 For many people, interest-free instalments offer an easy solution to purchase products and services that you want right away.
-By receiving instant gratification where you would often need to save for months to afford, you are actually being groomed into thinking such actions are acceptable and will likely make more purchases on similar terms.
+By receiving instant gratification where you would often need to save for months to afford, you are actually being groomed into thinking such actions are acceptable and will likely make more purchases on similar terms in the future.

-You derive happiness instantly and this may lead you to recklessly continue down this path for other things that you also want to buy.
-The problem is that by doing this, the amount you have to repay each month will snowball, and you will not likely see a problem until it’s too late.
+You derive happiness instantly and this may lead you to recklessly continuing down this path for other things that you also want to buy.
+The problem is that by doing this, the amount you have to repay each month will snowball, and you may not even see a problem…until it’s too late.

 #2 Your Available Credit Limit Will Be Lower